hatemile/hatemile-for-python/README.md

 ## How to Use
 1. Instanciate a new object with HTMLDOMParser interface, setting the HTML code;
 2. Instanciate a new Configuration object;
-3. Instanciate a new object with AccessibleForm, AccessibleImage, AccessibleNavigation, AccessibleTable, AccessibleEvent or AccessibleSelector interface and call yours methods;
+3. Instanciate a new object with AccessibleForm, AccessibleImage, AccessibleNavigation, AccessibleTable or AccessibleEvent interface and call yours methods;
 4. Get the HTML code of object with HTMLDOMParser interface.

 ## Example
-	from hatemile.util import Configure
+	from hatemile.util.configure import Configure
-	from hatemile.util.beautifulsoup import BeautifulSoupHTMLDOMParser
+    from hatemile.util.html.beautifulsoup.beautifulsouphtmldomparser import BeautifulSoupHTMLDOMParser
-	from hatemile.implementation import AccessibleEventImplementation
+    from hatemile.implementation.accessibleeventimplementation import AccessibleEventImplementation
-	from hatemile.implementation import AccessibleFormImplementation
+    from hatemile.implementation.accessibleformimplementation import AccessibleFormImplementation
-	from hatemile.implementation import AccessibleImageImplementation
+    from hatemile.implementation.accessibleimageimplementation import AccessibleImageImplementation
-	from hatemile.implementation import AccessibleSelectorImplementation
-	from hatemile.implementation import AccessibleNavigationImplementation
+    from hatemile.implementation.accessiblenavigationimplementation import AccessibleNavigationImplementation
-	from hatemile.implementation import AccessibleTableImplementation
+    from hatemile.implementation.accessibletableimplementation import AccessibleTableImplementation

 	configure = Configure()
 	parser = BeautifulSoupHTMLDOMParser("""<!DOCTYPE html>